-This service implements the W3C IG Note on converting microdata to RDF.
-The software is still in beta (or even alpha…), though.
+This service implements the W3C IG Note on converting microdata to RDF (Second Edition).

 If you intend to use this service regularly on large scale, consider downloading the package and use it locally.
 Storing a (conceptually) “cached” version of the generated RDF, instead of referring to the live service, might also be an alternative to consider in trying to avoid overloading this server…